nicholasdavies/overshiny/README.md

 Missing features:
 - Doesn't handle window resizing or plot resizing very well.
-- Some parts of the `ov` object returned by `overlayServer()` respond to being changed, and some don't, and this is neither well-documented nor consistent.
-- The interface (via `ov`) doesn't allow full customization, e.g. of overlay styling.
 - No simple functionality to add a new overlay (without using a draggable overlay token)